Former superintendent of Kohler-Andrae state park Jim Buchholz strongly opposed to proposed golf course; lists a dozen reasons.

 Watch the video or read the Read the transcript

 Public input: The public is invited to review and provide comments via email or letters on the DNR's draft EIS through August 26 (new date).
 Send comments to: DNRKOHLERPROPOSAL@wisconsin.gov or Jay Schiefelbein, Wisconsin DNR, 2984 Shawano Avenue, Green Bay, WI 54313-6727.
 All comments received will be considered in the preparation of the DNR's final EIS.
 Written comments carry the same weight and will receive the same level of consideration as oral comments provided at the hearing.

 Kohler's land use agreement with DNR at State Park

-In its original form, Kerry Schuman, the executive director for the Wisconsin League of Conservation Voters, called the bill a "grab bag" for developers.
-She said she still has concerns about the legislation, which she said allows developers to fill in some wetlands that aren’t federally protected.
-Bill was sponsored by Frank Lasee, Senator Cowles and Senator Olsen.
+Bill Expanding Waterfront Property Rights Gets Walker's Signature 4/16 In its original form, Kerry Schuman, the executive director for the Wisconsin League of Conservation Voters, called the bill a "grab bag" for developers.
+She still has concerns about the legislation, which allows developers to fill in some wetlands that aren’t federally protected.
+Bill sponsored by Frank Lasee, Senator Cowles and Senator Olsen.

 Where we are in the process for the proposed golf course

 6/29/16 - The DNR has released its draft EIS for review of the proposed golf course project.